Moab Music Festival

 The red walls of Canyonlands and Arches National Parks funneled us to each event of the Moab Music Festival, all staged in Moab, Utah and the nooks of the surrounding desert.
 On the first afternoon of the festival, the huge, imposing sandstone slabs framed the Colorado River as I made my way to one of the event’s biggest draws, “Grotto I: 19th Century Classics,” and rode on an airboat with about 30 other festival-goers.

-For roughly half an hour, we motored along the walls, ribbed with fractures, as they narrowed and widened with the bends of the water, before we reached a slim break in the rock where the boat slowed to halt.
+For roughly half an hour, we motored along the walls, ribbed with fractures, as they narrowed and widened with the bends of the water, before we reached a slim break in the rock where the boat slowed to a halt.
 An enthusiastic man, who looked young for his age, 70, emerged to help us de-board.
 Somewhere behind me, I overheard one passenger comment to another, “He’s wearing his kilt again,” and, indeed, the man had on an old t-shirt tucked into a leather skirt.
-Many attendees attend year after year, and these must be two of them.
+Many attendees come year after year, and these must be two of them.

 Photo credit: Richard Bowditch